Diffusion of charged particles in a stochastic force-free magnetic field: Particle diffusion

 Here $e_{ikl}$ is the unit antisymmetric tensor.
-We assume that the motion of particles becomes the diffusive one for sufficiently long time, i.e. $\mean{r^2 (t)} = 2Dt$.
-Here averaging $\mean{...}$ denotes averaging over realization of a random magnetic field.
+We assume that the particle motion has diffusive character at large times, i.e. $\mean{r^2 (t)} = 2Dt$, where brackets $\mean{...}$ denote averaging over random magnetic field realizations.
 Consequently,